CASE PROFILE – Robert Pendergast

 It is known that he was staying with criminal associates in Adelaide during 1999 and it is believed that at least two of these associates are responsible for his suspected murder.

-It is believed a drug debt is what led him to be shot at a country location east of Adelaide and his body buried.
+It is believed a drug debt is what led him to be shot at an unknown country location east of Adelaide and his body buried.